 A girls gotta do what a girls gotta do.

-Sorry Spike but you’re dealing with a black woman and her hair.
-You’ll be used to it by the end of the road trip!
+Sorry Spike, but you’re dealing with a black woman and her hair.
+You’ll get used to it by the end of the book.